 Throughout the book, it alternates between her being asleep and awake.
 The author was excellent at differentiating when she was sleeping and awake.
 The first quarter of this book was pretty hard to read because it goes into Lydia’s grieving process and how she’s feeling.
 But after that, it did become a lot easier to read, a lot more enjoyable in a sense.
 If you like The Light We Lost, you must read it.

 Available: Audiobook | Paperback | Hardcover | Kindle | Mass Market Paperback

 7. 28 Summers

-This book is about a girl named Mallory.
+28 Summers is about a girl named Mallory.
 You follow her life from the summer of 1993 to the present day.
 She was in her young twenties.
-Also, you follow what happens to her and find out about her first summer on Nantucket.
-The author describes how she got to Nantucket, why she was on Nantucket, everything about that.
-Sometimes you won’t necessarily see into Mallory’s life, but you get into Jake’s life.
+Also, you follow what happens to her and learn about her first Nantucket summer.
+The author describes how she got to Nantucket, why she was on Nantucket, and everything about that.
+Sometimes you won’t necessarily see into Mallory’s life, but you get into Jake’s.

 Author: Elin Hilderbrand

 Available: Audiobook | Paperback | Hardcover | Mass Market Paperback | Audio CD

 These books show the complexities of love, examining its various facets, including passion, longing, and the choices we make for those we care about.
 They explore the depths of human emotions, immersing readers in heartfelt stories of love and its consequences.

 Table of Contents